5 easy breakfast ideas for your gut-health

 Eating one is key.
 After 8 (hopefully) hours of fasting, your body needs fuel.
 And if it isn't with some controlled breakfast goodness, you'll give in to snacking or double lunching, and that mama ain't good news.

 Fruit yogurts, full stacked smoothies, apples, bananas, granolas, muesli, dry fruits and protein bars are misconceived friends.
 They contain as much sugar as a Mars bar, they will raise your insulin to the max, drive you to that '11am wall' and ask for more food, more calories, more fat storage.
-That my nutrionist told me, and my experience proved her right.
+That my nutritionist told me, and my experience proved her right.

 I'm not including recipes per se because I never follow any.
 I always have a pretty good idea of what I'd like it to look and taste like and with a good dose of French gut feeling (*pun intended), I do get by.
 If you prefer to be more prescriptive, I'm sure Google will do wonders.
+So here are some low fodmap breakfasts ideas.

 #1 Easy avo toast